katholiek-onderwijs-vlaanderen/sri-client/address-utils/README.md

 * **isSameStreet(a, b):** returns true if sri address a and sri address b are the same streets.
 This means a match on  the street name in the same city.
 If both addresses have a streetHref a match is done based on this reference because it is a reference to the same street, independent of how it is spelled.
 Otherwise A match on street name is case insensitive and takes into account that parts of the name are abbreviated with a dot.
 For example 'F. Lintsstraat' matches with 'Frederik lintsstraat'.
 * **isStreetNameMatch(a, b):** returns true if a en b which are both strings are the same street independent of how they are spelled.
 It takes into account that parts are abbreviated with a dot.
 For example 'F. Lintsstraat' matches with 'Frederik lintsstraat'.
 * **addSubCityHref(sriAddress, api) [async]:** adds a subCityHref reference to the sriAddress. api is an instance of an sri-client library (ng-sri-client, node-sri-client, fetch-sri-client, etc.)
-* **addStreetHref(sriAddress, api) [async]:** adds a streetHref reference to the sriAddress. api is an instance of an sri-client library (ng-sri-client, node-sri-client, fetch-sri-client, etc.)
+* **addStreetHref(sriAddress, api, dateUtils, changeStreetName) [async]:** adds a streetHref reference to the sriAddress. api is an instance of an sri-client library (ng-sri-client, node-sri-client, fetch-sri-client, etc.).
+You can add dateUtils to look at a differnt point in time.
+You can also set option changeStreetName [default = false] to also change sriAddress.street to the the way it is written in /sam/commons/streets.

 ### Questions ###